 WORKING WITH APRA

-The Task Force has had a number of interactions with APRA, and this has led to a decision to set up working groups to consider specific issues of relevance to APRA.
-These working groups will have representation from both APRA and the Task Force.
-The first of the working groups is operational and is addressing the Variable Fee Approach (VFA) and another is addressing Reinsurance and Regulatory Reporting.
+The Task Force has set up working groups to consider specific issues of relevance to APRA.
+These working groups have representation from both APRA and the Task Force.
+The first of the working groups are operational; one is addressing the Variable Fee Approach (VFA) and another is addressing Reinsurance and Regulatory Reporting.
 Two additional working groups are no longer operational: one addressing the Risk Adjustment from a general insurance perspective and one addressing regulatory capital from a life insurance perspective.

 As noted in the IN, AASB 17 is an accounting standard.
 The APRA working groups therefore cannot make decisions about the interpretation of AASB 17 but are considering issues that emerge for APRA from the adoption of AASB 17.
 As an accounting standard, AASB 17 is a legal instrument that is enforceable by ASIC.